 Manufacturers that cannot meet the increasing performance requirements of their customers lose their position in those supply chains—often to low-cost overseas suppliers.
 To compete, U.S. manufacturers must protect their positions in supply chains by being lean, fast, and innovative.

 Missouri Enterprise offers manufacturers a unique, constraints-based means to rapidly focus on supply chain strategies and tactics.
 This Missouri Enterprise/NIST MEP Supply Chain Optimization Program takes the entire supply chain into account and is designed to improve response speed, increase collaboration, reduce risk and total cost of ownership.
 There are specific tools and methods to calculate risk and total cost of ownership.

 Since today's manufacturing is really a competition among supply chains, companies that optimize their supply chains are frequently better positioned to increase sales, revenue and profit more effectively.

-Missouri Enterprise provides American Production and Inventory Control Society (APICS) training, presented by APICS certified trainers.
+Missouri Enterprise provides Association for Supply Chain Management (ASCM) training, presented by ASCM certified trainers.